endymion/BeachAnalytics/docs/index.md

 I'm tracking the data in an [Excel spreadsheet](https://github.com/endymion/SARS-CoV-2_Analysis/blob/master/SARS-CoV-2%20Infection%20Odds%20-%20Miami%20Beach.xlsx) and using that to generate chart images.

-## Infection count estimates

-Mathematical modelers in the Centre for the Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine [found](https://cmmid.github.io/topics/covid19/severity/global_cfr_estimates.html) the U.S.’s case count likely represented just 14% to 19% of actual infections, so I'm multiplying the number of cases by five to seven to estimate the number of infections.

 ## Daily updates

 I will update this data each day after the new data from the Florida Department of Health is published at around noon and 6 PM each day.